cncf/tag-security/assessments/projects/karmada/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the Karmada team to perform an internal analysis of the project's security.
+This self-assessment is created by the NYU Graduate student with the help of project maintainers to perform an internal analysis of the project's security.
 It is not intended to provide a security audit of Karmada, or function as an independent assessment or attestation of Karmada's security health.